jbcoe/polymorphic_value/draft.md

 ```

 * _Effects_: Ownership of the resource managed by `p` is transferred to `this`.
+  Any resource initially managed by `*this` is destroyed.
   Potentially move constructs the owned object (if the dynamic type of the
   owned object is no-throw move-constructible).
-If `p` has a custom copier and
+If custom copier and deleter
-  deleter then the copier and deleter of `*this` are the same as those in `p`.
+  are present in `p` then the copier and deleter of `p` are transferred to `*this`.

 * _Throws_: `bad_alloc` if required storage cannot be obtained.